sf-wdi-18/notes/lectures/week-01/day_3_functions_and_dom/dawn/intro-to-functions.md

 Create another funtion called `swoon` that also takes in a name and a callback as parameters and in the body of the function calls the callback with the name passed in.

-Finally try calling `swoon("Delmer", "sweetNothings");` so that a love poem is written to Del.
+Finally try calling `swoon("Delmer", sweetNothings);` so that a love poem is written to Del.

 ---
 <img src="http://i.giphy.com/dsKnRuALlWsZG.gif" style="width:350px">